 At Franciscan Health, our cross-specialty collaboration makes personalized treatment plans easy and accessible.
 Our team of experts in pulmonology, medical oncology, cardiothoracic surgery, pathology, and radiology are all in one convenient location, working in tandem with patients and their families toward the best possible outcome.

-A cancer nurse navigator will guide patients on a one-on-one basis along the path from diagnosis through treatment such as cutting edge immunotherapy, targeted radiation therapy, chemotherapy, and access to the latest breakthrough clinical trials.
+A cancer nurse navigator will guide patients on a one-on-one basis along the path from diagnosis through treatment such as advanced minimally invasive surgery options, cutting edge immunotherapy, targeted radiation therapy, chemotherapy, and access to the latest breakthrough clinical trials.

 Advanced Technology for Lung Cancer Biopsy and Diagnosis